d-led/influxdb-cpp-rest/README.md

 auto query = ...
 ```

+## Error Handling

+- Synchronous C++ API will throw exceptions on HTTP errors
+- Asynchronous APIs will drop inserts on HTTP errors and print to `stderr`
+- C api tries to catch CPP exceptions and
+ - print exceptions to `stderr`
+ - return non-zero `int` or `nullptr` where sensible
+- Open issue: #18

 ## Build & Test

 The library should be easy to build, given `RxCpp` and `cpprestsdk` can be found.
 The Visual Studio 2015 solution is self-contained.
 A locally running, authentication-free instance of InfluxDB is required to run the test.